daniel-whymark/whymark_dot_net/README.md

 # Whymark_dot_net :globe_with_meridians:
 Source code for the [whymark.net](https://whymark.net/) websites (and mirrors) with links to various related services or resources.

+## Features
 Flat, minimalistic responsive design.
 The goals were maximum speed, minimum filesize and enhanced code-readability.
 There's no JS, only plain HTML and CSS.
 No frameworks of third-party requirements.

+- Around 100Kb in size (depending on your choice of profile thumbnail images)
+- Responsive layout (320px, 768px, 1024px, and 1200px).
+- Light & Dark mode colour schemes

 ## Config